 First up, we have the Galaxy S5 (SM-G900F and SM-G900H) and Galaxy S4 LTE-A (GT-I9506).
 According to internal Samsung documentation from five days ago, Android 4.4.3 KTU70 is now being . . .
 READ ON »

 Posted May 22, 2014 at 04:00 pm by Will Verduzco

 Two popular Samsung devices are receiving OTA updates today, and they are the Samsung Galaxy S 4 LTE (GT-I9505) and the T-Mobile Samsung Galaxy S 5.
 While the former brings a new device mode and the latest evolution in KNOX technology to the S4 LTE, the latter provides the T-Mobile S5 with bugfixes and a few new tricks.

 First up, we have the Galaxy S 4 LTE (GT-I9505).
 Today’s 130 MB OTA brings the device to firmware revision XXUGNE5.
 In addition to boosting overall performance, the update also brings two features from the S5 to the aging S4: kids mode and Knox 2 technology, which is expected to roll out to all other Knox-enabled devices in due time.

-Posted May 9, 2014 By: Will Verduzco
+Posted May 9, 2014 at 11:30 pm by Will Verduzco

 Although there are dozens of great source-built, AOSP-derived custom ROMs available for the choosing, the most popular option is still undoubtedly the first large-scale project of its kind: CyanogenMod.
 Because of this, it’s always quite exciting when official CyanogenMod support is extended to any particular device.
 Now we’re happy to share that official support has been added for two new devices, with two more on the way.